 The College of Nursing (CON) is dedicated to maintaining a healthy work and learning environment.
-While the College already prohibits smoking inside its buildings and facilities, the CON policy prohibits smoking or use of tobacco and vaping products by students while in uniform or at any time when representing the College of Nursing.
-See Student Dress Code Policy (p.
-25)
+While the University already prohibits smoking inside its buildings and facilities, the CON policy prohibits smoking or use of tobacco and vaping products by students while in uniform\ or at any time when representing the College of Nursing. \See Student Dress Code Policy (page 33)